-Reducing dependence on expensive energy is easy
+Reducing dependence on expensive energy

 “The time has come from people who can afford technologies such as solar panels to think seriously about an installation.”